dawsonk04/project-planner/README.md

 - **Task Management**: Add tasks to projects and track their progress
 - **Status Tracking**: Monitor project and task statuses
 - **Clean UI**: Simple white and mint green theme
+- **Offline Capable**: All data is stored in your browser's localStorage

 ## Tech Stack